Hip Arthritis Symptoms, Treatment, and Recovery

 - Difficulty walking, sometimes even limping

-- Pain in the hip that may spread the groin, outer thigh, or buttocks.
+- Pain in the hip that may spread to the groin, outer thigh, or buttocks

 - Pain that is typically worse in the morning and lessens with activity

-- Crepitus– a crunching, cracking, or clicking sound you may hear when moving your hip
+- Crepitus, which is a crunching, cracking, or clicking sound you may hear when moving your hip

-If you think you might have arthritis in your hip, it is important to make sure you receive an accurate diagnosis.
-During your visit, your doctor will ask you questions about your medical history and symptoms you are experiencing, followed by a physical examination.
+If you think you might have arthritis in your hip, it is essential to make sure you receive an accurate diagnosis.
+During your visit, your doctor will ask questions about your medical history and the symptoms you are experiencing, followed by a physical examination.

 During the physical examination, your hip’s range of motion will be evaluated.
 Increased pain and limitation during certain movements may be a sign of arthritis.

-X-rays and radiographs may be executed to determine if there are any abnormalities in the joint.
-In some cases, doctors will undergo a blood test to determine any antibodies that may be associated with a specific type of arthritis.
+X-rays and radiographs may be required to determine if there are any abnormalities in the joint.
+In some cases, doctors will request a blood test to determine any antibodies that may be associated with a specific type of arthritis.

-- Anti-inflammatory medicines, such as Naproxen or Ibuprofen
+- Anti-inflammatory medicines, which may include Naproxen or Ibuprofen.

 - Physical therapy to improve range of motion, flexibility, and strength.
 Swimming is a common exercise for those who suffer from hip arthritis.

-- Joint Fusion (Arthrodesis).
-This method fuses the bones of the hip joint together.
-This used to be the standard surgery for hip arthritis before replacements became available, but now are a last resort due to its severe impact on patients’ mobility.
+- Joint Fusion (Arthrodesis) — This method fuses the bones of the hip joint together.
+This used to be the standard surgery for hip arthritis before replacements became available, but now it is a last-resort option due to its severe impact on a patient’s mobility.